Interesting FootballInteresting Football

 Panotxa, Public domain, via Wikimedia Commons

 The RCDE, also known as Estadi Cornellà-El Prat, is an all-seater football stadium that is the ninth-largest in Spain.
-It is home ground for RCD Espanyol.
+It is the home ground for RCD Espanyol.

 The RCDE has a seating capacity of 40,000 and a UEFA Category 4 stadium.